YechanJung/first-/README.md

 # My Next.js Recommendation Application

 Welcome to the repository for my Next.js-based recommendation system.
 This project is a sophisticated blend of backend functionality and web automation, designed to deliver precise and actionable recommendations.
-Due to storage limitations, the frontend code is hosted separately.

 ## 🚀 About the Project

 At the heart of this application is a cutting-edge blend of technologies including a fine-tuned GPT-3.5 Turbo model within `filter.js`, and Selenium for web interactions.
 Although we initially aimed to integrate the naver HyperClovaX LLM model for a more personalized experience, restrictions led us to creatively adapt.
 We now employ ChatGPT with LangChain, for processing and generating recommendations.
 Selenium plays a crucial role in automating web interactions to gather restaurant titles and URLs, ensuring users have direct access to navigation options.